Although the Interior Ministry repeatedly reports of crimes declines, Moscow is not the safest city in the world.

 Drinking alcohol with strangers may result in drugging and subsequent robbery.

 Always carry your passport with you.
-In Russia, passport is the only universal ID.
 You will also need it to book air tickets and long-distance train tickets, SIM cards, or to prove your age when buying cigarettes or alcohol, or visiting certain restaurants, pubs and clubs.
 Passport is also required when you buy over 15,000 roubles for foreign currency or set up a bank account.